How to Help Your Child Pick a Career

 Traditional careers such as doctors, teachers, lawyers, and police officers are frequently discussed.
 Still, there are major advancements in technology and science that careers that don’t exist today could become traditional jobs tomorrow.
 When exploring career choices, don’t limit your child to traditions or standards of today since their future may look very different.

-While not everyone can play Fortnite as a career, interests, and passion should form the foundation of any career plan.
+While not everyone can play video games as a career, interests and passion should form the foundation of any career plan.

 Discuss Your Child’s School Work With Them